-Prism is a BIPOC-led nonprofit news outlet that centers the people, places, and issues currently underreported by our national media.
-We strive to build a full and accurate record of what’s happening in our democracy through our work, and to perform that work to the highest standards of journalistic ethics and transparency as detailed on this page.
+Prism is an independent and nonprofit newsroom led by journalists of color.
+We report from the ground up and at the intersections of injustice.
+Our journalists are developing a full and accurate record of what’s happening in our communities and systems—developed alongside people on the frontlines of injustice, and at the highest standards of journalistic ethics and transparency as detailed on this page.
 Our Code of Ethics borrows liberally from the examples set by other respected nonprofit news organizations, among them The Texas Tribune, NPR, ProPublica, The Society of Professional Journalists, and the Center for Investigative Reporting.

 Accuracy and Fairness

 Prism strives to produce reporting that is truthful, nuanced, complete, and fair.
 Accuracy is paramount, and reporters take responsibility for the accuracy of their work by verifying information before publishing.
 Context matters, and reporters take care not to misrepresent or oversimplify within a story or when promoting or summarizing it.
 When we make a mistake, we will immediately address the error within the story text and also issue a correction.

 We value fair and unbiased reporting, and as such Prism’s news coverage is fact- and evidence-based, with the aim of helping our readers understand the world better by presenting them with the truth in a clear and compelling way.
 Because our first obligation is to the truth, if the balance of evidence in a particular controversy or debate weighs heavily on one side, or if sources seek to provide misleading information, we acknowledge that in our reporting.
 False equivalencies have no place in journalism, and you won’t find them at Prism.